-Our research adds to the growing literature that advances the understanding of the differing impact of delivery channels of financial education and seeks to contribute to the debate on how to design effective financial education interventions.
-Drexler et al. (2014) vary the content of the financial education curriculum and show the differential impacts of two different financial education curricula in the Dominican Republic.
-They provide evidence that a heuristics-based approach, relying on the simplification of complex financial concepts ("rule-of-thumb-training"), generates larger behavioral impacts than the teaching of traditional curricula ("full technical training"), especially for low-skilled individuals and individuals with low baseline financial literacy and motivation.
-Skimmyhorn et al. (2016) replicate this type of experiment, but do not find evidence to support differential effects regarding the two different types of curricula, probably because their sample of respondents is relatively well educated.
-Lusardi et al. (2017) present evidence from online-experiments conducted in the U.S. that interactive tools, narratives, and financial education videos may be more effective than written informational content in affecting financial knowledge and self-efficacy.
+Our research adds to a recently growing literature that advances the understanding of the impact of different delivery channels of financial education interventions.
+Drexler et al. (2014) study the differential impacts of two different financial education curricula in the Dominican Republic.
+They provide evidence that a heuristics-based approach, relying on simplification of complex financial concepts ("rule-of-thumb-training"), does generate larger behavioral impacts than the teaching of traditional curricula ("full technical training"), especially for low-skilled individuals and individuals with low baseline financial literacy and motivation.
+Skimmyhorn et al. (2016) replicate this type of experiment, but do not find evidence to support differential effects regarding the two different types of curricula, probably because of the relatively highly educated sample of respondents.
+Lusardi et al. (2017) present evidence from online-experiments conducted in the U.S. that interactive tools, narratives and financial education videos may be more effective than written informational content in affecting financial knowledge and self-efficacy.

-Meanwhile, Berg and Zia (2017) show that financial education interventions that primarily target non-cognitive channels can significantly impact financial behavior.
 Targeting entrepreneurs, Campos et al. (2017) show that a psychology-based training program that teaches a pro-active mindset outperforms traditional business training for self-employed individuals in West Africa with strong differential effects on business profits.

-Finally, Carpena et al. (2017) show in a multiple-treatment experiment that complementing traditional instruction with personalized elements, like counselling and goal-setting, yields higher treatment effects on financial behaviors, such as keeping track of household expenses through a written budget, starting (informal) savings, and avoiding expensive borrowing to cope with unexpected shocks (cf. Carpena et al., 2017, p.2).
+Finally, Carpena et al. (2017) show in a multiple-treatment experiment that combining traditional instruction with personalized elements, like counselling and goal-setting, yields higher treatment effects on financial behaviors, such as keeping track of household expenses through a written budget, starting (informal) savings, and avoiding expensive borrowing to cope with unexpected shocks (cf. Carpena et al., 2017, p.2).
 Much of this evidence suggests that interventions relying on traditional lecturing appear to have small or zero effects.
 Thus, alternative approaches to lecture-based education appear to be especially important when targeting low-skilled and low-income individuals.
-Some argue that "one-size-fits-all" (Drexler et al., 2014, p.
-25; Carpena et al., 2017 p.2) classroom programs are not suitable for fostering financial behavior and that these programs must be complemented with individualized elements.
+Some have argued that "one-size-fits-all" (Drexler et al., 2014, p.
+25; Carpena et al., 2017 p.2) classroom programs are not suitable to foster financial behavior and that these programs have to be complemented with individualized elements.
 We show that even within a one-size-fits-all classroom program, active learning techniques can provide the missing link between knowledge creation and behavioral change.
-Exposition centered teaching methods, however, yield smaller treatment effects and do not impact financial behavior or financial outcomes.
+Exposition centered teaching methods, however, do not impact financial behavior and financial outcomes.